Anthenny/TechnightApp/README.md

 # General

 This project is created using React Native on the frontend and Node.js on the backend.
+This App is partly written in Javascript, if we have the time we are supposed to convert the application to Typescript.

 # Requirements ☕
 - Docker